 Planning for action is a great step, but we all still need time to TAKE action.
 This is where Sacred Time comes in.
 The word “sacred” usually refers to religion.
 There are sacred holidays, sacred time to commune with one’s God, etc. But sacred also means “untouchable” or “protected.”

 Creating sacred time simply means that you create a few specific blocks of time to focus on one of your actionable priorities.
 These are not times for multi-tasking.
 These are not times that can be moved around or just put off until tomorrow.
 These are the times that are untouchable.
-They are an appointment with yourself and your values (in this case, connection time with your children).
+They are an appointment with yourself and your values (in this case, connecting with kids).

 For example, in my quest to create more connection time with my son, I stopped trying to do something with him “every day” (a project that was too often derailed by work and household demands) and instead created one sacred block of a time a week for me and him to spend focused time together.
 For us, that is Thursday afternoons, when my husband can watch our daughter, and I can pick up my son from school.
 We have 2 hours to do whatever he pleases, and we have gone to parks, the library, even out for tea at a local coffee shop.
 The beauty of this time is that it is predictable, attainable, and special for me and my son.
 So, in the weeks where I’m not home – or not as present – as much as I would like, my son and I both hold on to our special plans for Thursday to get us through.